Gnuckorg/DaApiClientBundle/README.md

 Installation
 ------------

-Installation is a quick 2 step process.
+Installation is a quick 2 steps process.

 ### Step 1: Add in composer